strauberly/tons-of-tacos-v1.3/DEV-JOURNAL.md

 - While working to have not found function correctly with elements of the header I realized my context was not as I wished.
   Getting convoluted and repeating some functionality unnecessarily.
 Made notes and decided to go back and readdress.
 Wish me luck.

+- Context refactored to encapsulate children in a a providers component.
+This allows for for more organized components I believe and reduces repeated functionality.
+Also allows for the elimination of writing the menu categories into session storage.

 ---

 -- 1 Apr 2024 ---